-I bought a 7 oz jar of pesto and used slightly more than half of it, which is 4 oz, or 1/2 cup.
+I bought a 7 oz jar for this Pesto Chicken and Mushroom Pasta and used slightly more than half of it, which is 4 oz, or ½ cup.
 If you are a pesto lover, you might know that Pesto sauce originated in Genoa of Northern Italy, but no mention of it appeared in the United States until 1944, when the New York Times reported an imported, canned pesto paste.
 1944!
 That’s nearly 100 years ago.
 Almost…

 You might also enjoy these pasta and chicken dinners:

-Chicken Pasta with Bacon and Spinach in Creamy Tomato Sauce
+Creamy Chicken Pasta with Bacon

 Louisiana Chicken Pasta

-- 2 tablespoons olive oil (divided)
+- 2 tablespoons olive oil, (divided)

-- 2 tablespoon butter (divided)
+- 2 tablespoon butter, (divided)

-- 1 lb boneless, skinless thin chicken breasts, or tenders (cut up in 1 inch chunks)
+- 1 lb boneless, skinless thin chicken breasts, or tenders, (cut up in 1 inch chunks)

-- 10 oz white mushrooms (thickly sliced)
+- 10 oz white mushrooms , (thickly sliced)